compbiocore/refchef/docs/usage.md

 ## refchef-menu <a name="refchef-menu"></a>
 This command provides a way for the user to list all references present in the system, based on `master.yaml`, as well as filter the list of references based on metadata options.
+You must specify either `--master, -m` or `--config, -c`

 **Usage:**
 `refchef-cook [*arguments*]`